kaikura/ImUs/README.md

 The computational cost of the scripts that are runned requires the use of more than a machine.
 We use three machines to balance the computational intesiveness of the application.

-Realized in the course of Creative Programming and Computing, held by Prof. Massimiliano Zanoni

 # Scripts